Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

 This relation eliminates 2 out of the 4 terms in the expression to be maximized.
-Technically, this is 9 equations, while we expect 6.
-The extra can be removed by projecting (\ref{eq:pert}) onto 6 eigenvectors of $G^{22}$ with largest eigenvalues.
-The constraint optimization problem for sensitivity-based perturbation is thus
+It consists of 9 equations, whereas we expect 6.
+The extra equations can be removed by projecting (\ref{eq:pert}) onto the 6 eigenvectors of $G^{22}$ with largest eigenvalues.
+The optimization problem for sensitivity-based attack is